 Although I use it at night, it still provided me with what I was looking for such as a couple of night shots, long exposures, and traffic shots.
-Due to this fact it, it does not fail at long shutter speeds.
+Due to this fact, it does not fail at long shutter speeds.

 It's also providing a sharp focus and fine grain photos, best for large printing.
-It works best with any camera and it's a forgiving film if you don't know how work with it.
+It works best with any camera and it's a forgiving film if you don't know how to work with it.
 Due to Kodak's filing for bankruptcy, I suggest buying a Portra film to help the company!

-The Kodak Portra 160 NC 35mm offers everything a professional portrait photographer could ask for.
-Fine grain, smooth skin tones, natural colours, this film has it all.
-See the whole range of colour negatives in our Shop.
+The Kodak Portra 160 NC 35 mm offers everything a professional portrait photographer could ask for.
+Fine grain, smooth skin tones, natural colors, this film has it all.
+See the whole range of color negatives in our Shop and Gallery Stores worldwide.